Daily High to Daily Low: Is It Safe to Buy OceanPal Inc. (OP)?

 OP’s Market Performance

-OP stocks went down by -2.19% for the week, with a monthly drop of -0.59% and a quarterly performance of -47.88%, while its annual performance rate touched -95.81%.
-The volatility ratio for the week stands at 10.39% while the volatility levels for the past 30 days are set at 11.17% for OceanPal Inc. The simple moving average for the period of the last 20 days is -1.84% for OP stocks with a simple moving average of -53.70% for the last 200 days.
+OP stocks went down by -3.80% for the week, with a monthly jump of 0.75% and a quarterly performance of -47.57%, while its annual performance rate touched -96.06%.
+The volatility ratio for the week stands at 14.57% while the volatility levels for the past 30 days are set at 12.05% for OceanPal Inc. The simple moving average for the period of the last 20 days is -3.78% for OP stocks with a simple moving average of -54.26% for the last 200 days.

 Stock Fundamentals for OP